-The school's First Aiders are listed at Appendix 1.
+The school has first aiders that are trained and qualified for their role.
 Their names will be displayed prominently around the school.
 They are responsible for:

-- Responding promptly to all requests for assistance - Summoning further help if necessary - Calling 999 or 111, if necessary following the procedure in clause 4 below - Looking after the casualty until recovery has taken place or further medical assistance has arrived - Reporting details of any treatment provided - Providing First Aid in a caring and sensitive manner, taking account of the diverse needs of our school community b) Appointed Person c) Staff
+- Responding promptly to all requests for assistance - Summoning further help if necessary - Calling 999 or 111, if necessary following the procedure in clause 4 below - Looking after the casualty until recovery has taken place or further medical assistance has arrived - Reporting details of any treatment provided - Providing First Aid in a caring and sensitive manner, taking account of the diverse needs of our school community - b) Appointed Person

-The school's Appointed Person is Vanessa Cummins.
+The school's Appointed Person (interim) is Cheryl Campbell.
 They are responsible for:

 - In the absence of a first aider, taking charge when person has been injured or falls ill. - Keeping a list of qualified First Aiders with their qualification renewal dates.
-The Appointed Person will remind staff when their qualification is due for renewal and arrange appropriate courses.
+The Appointed Person will remind staff when their qualification is due for renewal and arrange appropriate courses. - c) Staff